dreammingwinter/faceapiserver/README.md

 Also you can move DB to cloud by yourself.

 # Canvas
 The main issue with this project was the node/canvas library on Windows.
-It requires some extra programs to be install.
+It requires some extra programs to be installed.
 Link: https://www.npmjs.com/package/canvas

 # Run
 To run this project just run .bat file (it runs and stops mongodb so you couldn`t do it manually all the time).